 - The waters of Leith are often overlooked (literally) and provide a calming alternative to the streets of the city, like the seven hills it offers the chance to connect with nature without leaving the city, a “ribbon of green” as the Trust describe it.
 Find out more on waterofleith.org.uk

 - Those of our families based in East Lothian, Mid Lothian and the Borders have many more options and challenges.
 The Cicerone Guide "Walking in the Southern Uplands: 44 Best Hill Days in Southern Scotland" by Ronald Turnbull is a good source of suggestions for those with some experience and who are confident of heading into the hills.

-Before you attempt a hill walk, particularly if it is in more adverse conditions which can occur at this time of year, it is a good idea to consult Mountaineering Scotland’s website for advice: https://www.mountaineering.scot/safety-and-skills.
+Before you attempt a hill walk it is a good idea to consult Mountaineering Scotland’s website for advice: https://www.mountaineering.scot/safety-and-skills.

 Thanks to Mr Thomson and Mr Love for their input writing this article.

 Find out more about the skills our pupils are learning outside the classroom here.